elwolf6/mvndi-site/src/rules.md

 # Rules

-1. Hacking is strictly forbidden
+1. Hacking is strictly forbidden (Any glitch or Hack report needs to have been recorded and documented, failling to follow through with proof will result in you getting punished for false accusations obviously within reason. )

 2. Betrayal of a faction is allowed spying is allowed